Fróði's Peace: Heimskringla

 Regarding this, Rudolf Simek states that "it has been realized for a long time that Fróði and Freyr are identical and even Freyr's affinity to Sweden mentioned by Snorri is beyond doubt, as the cult place names (as much as anything) prove."

 Prose Edda

 Snorri Sturluson's prose prologue to Grottasöngr describes that at the time of the birth of Jesus and the Pax Romana, the most powerful king at the time in Northern Europe was the Skjöldung Fróði and the peace was attributed to him.

 In contrast to this, Snorri then describes how Frodi in fact was using the jötnar, Fenja and Menja, who he bought from the Yngling, King Fjölnir of Sweden to grind peace, gold and happiness from an enchanted millstone.
 Following this, feuding ceased.
-Theft would also not occur and a ring left on Jelling heath would lay for a long time.
+Theft would also not occur and a ring left on Jelling heath would lie for a long time.

 After being overworked, Fenja and Menja use the mill to summon an army to free them and kill the king, ending Fróði's Peace.